yzh119/BPT/README.md

 For Multi-GPU training, please `export NCCL_LL_THRESHOLD=0` before running scripts because of a PyTorch bug mentioned [here](https://github.com/pytorch/pytorch/issues/20630).

-The codebase has two dependencies: `graph_kernel` and `graph_builder`, the first one is for efficient graph attention on GPU with node parallel strategy written in CUDA, the second one is for efficient graph construction written in Cython.
-To install them:
+The codebase has a dependency: `graph_builder` for efficient graph construction written in Cython, you can use following instructions to install it:
 ```
 cd graph_builder
-python setup.py install
-cd ..
-cd graph_kernel
 python setup.py install
 cd ..
 ```